danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 # Tips for running the cartographer

 ### Start with 2D mapping
-If you have the option to do so, always start with 2D SLAM before going to three-dimensions.
-This is because, with 3D results, mapping errors can be opaque and harder to visialize.
+If you have the option to do so, always start with 2D SLAM before going into three-dimensions.
+This is because with 3D results, mapping errors can be opaque and harder to visialize.

 ### Prefer Laser scan over PointCloud
 For 2D mapping, the Cartographer works works much better with Laser scan than point cloud.
 Another advantage of Laser scan is its light-weight memory foot-print, in comparison with point cloud (as for 2D laser scan we have 1 scan line, usually the middle row of the depth image).
 Memory size can be critical when trying to run the cartographer offline, as will be discussed next.